 To qualify for renewal, you must be up-to-date with your Continuing Education (CE) requirements, which we’ll talk more about below.

 Because healthcare technology rapidly changes and evolves, mammographers need to pursue continued education in mammography schools to keep up with the latest development.
-Self-study courses, lectures at professional society meetings, in-class learnings, and approved online classes all contribute to CE credits, which will need to be reported along with your ARRT certification renewal.
+Self-study courses, lectures at professional society meetings, in-class learnings, and approved online classes all contribute to CE credits, which will need to be reported along with your MQSA ARRT certification renewal.

 The ARRT requires 24 CE credits every two years, or what they call “biennium.” ?